BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - Workflow to help developers, administrators and non-technical business users design and manage business processes.

-The current versions are version 5.0 of the Alfresco One ECM product and version 1.3.1 of Alfresco Activiti BPM Suite.
+The current versions are version 5.1. of the Alfresco One ECM product and version 1.5 of Alfresco Activiti BPM Suite.
 The latest releases include numerous improvements aimed at increasing end-user engagement, especially among less tech-savvy business users who want to get involved in process design and management.
+The current version of Alfresco Mobile is 2.3.1.

 Since its platforms are open source, Alfresco doesn't charge license fees.
 However, they do sell subscriptions for support.
 Pricing for the three levels of support is determined by the total number of named users and by the level of support required.